Where to Eat: Taste of Sunnyside 2025

 Kasbah Cafe in Sunnyside

 Kasbah Café: Walk a bit farther down Greenpoint Avenue to this Algerian gem and its inviting, turquoise-accented storefront.
-The daily specials are always going to be the right thing to order—this place is especially beloved for its weekend specials, like the Friday cousous—but don’t sleep on the spicy merguez sandwich, the homemade sweet treats (like almond baklava and makroud, a date-filled cookie drizzled with honey), or any of the daily soups, like the white bean pictured.
-Co-owner Amina Fekraoui says they’ll probably do a soup for Taste of Sunnyside.
+The daily specials are always going to be the right thing to order—this place is especially beloved for its weekend specials, like the Friday cousous—but don’t skip the spicy merguez sandwich, the homemade sweet treats (like almond baklava and makroud, a date-filled cookie drizzled with honey), or any of the daily soups, like the white bean pictured.
 This is also a great place to try some Algerian sodas, like Selecto.
 39-19 Greenpoint Ave., map

 Maison de Gateaux